ifroz/graphql-resolver-classes-ts/README.md

-# ``graphql-resolvers-inversify` // graphql-resolvers-ts` // ???
+# `graphql-resolvers-inversify`

-Typed wrapper above apollo-server/graphql-*/...? to aid Query/Mutation/Subscription and @directive creation.
+Typed wrapper for apollo/graphql to aid Query/Mutation/Subscription and @directive creation.

 ## TODO